elasticpath/elasticpath-dev/docs/commerce-cloud/rule-promotions/promotions-in-commerce-manager/creating-a-promotion-in-promotions-builder.md

 ### Adding Cart Custom Attributes

+Ensure that you have created a cart custom attribute in order for the discount to function properly.
+To create one, refer to [Create a Cart with Custom Attributes](/docs/commerce-cloud/carts/cart-management/create-multi-cart#create-a-cart-with-custom-attributes).

 Let's say you want to add a special attribute for your customers, like their membership level.

 1. Choose **Custom Attributes** in the **conditions** section.